lambda-feedback/evaluation-function-boilerplate-lean/README.md

 This repository contains the boilerplate code needed to create a containerized evaluation function written in Lean 4 Language.

 ## Quickstart

 This chapter helps you to quickly creating a new Lean 4 evaluation function using this template repository.

+> After setting up the evaluation function, delete this chapter from the `README.md` file, and add your own documentation.

 #### 1. Create a new repository